Accepted Medical Sources for Social Security Disability Applications

 Licensed Psychologists and Psychiatrists

 The Social Security Administration only accepts medical records from licensed psychologists for disabilities stemming from intellectual or learning disabilities.
 If the claim for disability benefits involves a mental impairment or disorder, including clinical depression, schizophrenia, or mania – only a licensed psychiatrist will do as a credible source of medical information.
 Without a diagnosis from one of these types of healthcare professionals, your application for benefits doesn’t stand a chance.
-If you’re unsure of the type of disorder you have, contact your SSD attorney to help you locate a medical professional in your area who can assist you.
+If you’re unsure of the type of disorder you have, contact your Philadelphia disability attorneys to help you locate a medical professional in your area who can assist you.

 Chiropractors and Nurse Practitioners